Ok, so, please, don't ask why I've found myself writing a COM component in C#, and am using it in VB6. Just accept that fact that I need to.

 Retrieving the COM class factory for component with CLSID {A4C4671C-499F-101B-BB78-00AA00383CBB} failed due to the following error: 80040154.

 After much googling, the closest answer I could get was that I was trying to instantiate a VBA.Collection on an x64 platform.
 Um, the last time I checked my Pentium-D was a 32 bit processor.
-I even went so far as to force my C# COM component to compile to x86 specifically instead of the 'Any CPU' configuration.
-Still, the error persisted.
+I even went so far as to force my C# COM component to compile to x86 specifically instead of the

-So, I had to bail on that idea, and come up with "Hey, what about just returning an array?
+"Hey, what about just returning an array?
 What a great idea!
 I performed a test.

 I created a test COM visible interface and class, something like: